gustafnk/microservice-websites/index.md

 In January 2006, Mark Nottingham sent an email to www-archive list at W3C, claiming authorship for hinclude.
 Mark uploaded it to GitHub in 2011 and it has had a steady stream of commits since then.

-'hinclude' uses a custom xml element name in a separate XML namespace to declaratively include resources, like this:
+hinclude uses a custom xml element name in a separate XML namespace to declaratively include resources, like this:

 ```
 <hx:include src="/shopping-cart/component">